rogerc/file-stream-rotator/README.md

  - *watch_log*       Watch the current file being written to and recreate it in case of accidental deletion.
 Defaults to 'FALSE'
  - *create_symlink*  Create a tailable symlink to the current active log file.
 Defaults to 'FALSE'
  - *symlink_name*    Name to use when creating the symbolic link.
 Defaults to 'current.log'
+ - *audit_hash_type* Use specified hashing algorithm for audit.
+Defaults to 'md5'.
+Use 'sha256' for FIPS compliance.

 ## Example Usage